synthetos/g2/README.md

 # TinyG 2

-This branch is for feature development.
+This branch (`edge`) is for the adventurous.
+It is not guaranteed to be stable.
+It's not guaranteed AT ALL.

-Do NOT use it in production.

-You have been warned.

-Thank you,
-  -Rob

----

 # Build Instructions